Folkius/CE_documentation/docs/general/index.md

 ## Using the Website

+### Basic notes
+- The "games" section displays a list of games that CE has deemed challenging enough to add to the website.
+Each game has its own dedicated page where one or more objectives may be listed with a set point value.
+- The "leaderboards" section showcases any user who has logged into the website and their point total across all six categories.
+Leaderboards can be sorted by total points, Challenge Rating (CR), or total completions.
+- We have a Steam curator, which operates slightly differently than the website.
+The curator on Steam is a place where high quality games are recommended to players who like engaging with challenging content.

 ### Updating Games
 Once you are logged into the website, at any time you can click "update" in the top right menu.
 This will "re-sync" your account and scan your Steam and RetroAchievements profiles for new achievements and games.

 If you want "family shared" Steam games to appear in your game list they need to be in your "recently played" list on Steam (played in the last 2 weeks), which means you will need to relaunch in Steam the games you want added to your CE profile, and then click "update" on the website again.

 ### Submitting proof
-For objectives that have no associated achievements, or which ask for video/screenshot proof, submitting the relevant proof can be done in ⁠```proof-submission```.
+For objectives that have no associated achievements, or which ask for video/screenshot proof, submitting the relevant proof can be done in ⁠```proof-submission``` in our Discord server.
 Post the name of the game, the objective, a link to your CE profile, and the required proof.

 A mod will add the objective to your profile once they get a chance, and if everything is okay they will "react" to your proof-message to signal that it has been done.